Simple loop conjecture for limit groups: Surfaces with boundary

-The sequence $\overline f_n$ converges to an action of $L$ on a real tree $T$, and we use the Rips machine to analyze the action of $b_i$ on $T$.
-Let $X$ be a finite simplicial complex with fundamental group $L$ with the property that for each $i$ the conjugacy class of $b_i$ is represented by a reduced edge path $p_i$ in the one skeleton, and such that $p_i$ and $p_j$ have disjoint images for $i\neq j$.
+Let $X$ be a finite complex with fundamental group $L$ with the property that for each $i$ the conjugacy class of $\pi(b_i)$ is represented by a reduced edge path $p_i$ in the one skeleton, and such that $p_i$ and $p_j$ have disjoint images for $i\neq j$.
 Let $\tilde X\to T$ be a resolving map as in~\cite[Proposition~5.3]{bf:sa}, however choose the map to send each lift of $p_i$ homeomorphically to the axis of the appropriate conjugate of $b_i$ if $b_i$ acts hyperbolically, and to a point if $b_i$ acts elliptically, in $T$.

 Then $X$ has the structure of a band complex~\cite[Definition~5.1]{bf:sa} with transverse measure $\mu$.
 Let $Y\subset X$ be the union of bands associated to $X$.
 Each $p_i$ may be written as a composition of paths $v_0h_0\dotsb v_{k-1}h_{k-1}$, where each $h_j$ is a horizontal path in $Y$, $\mu(v_j)=0$, the translation length of $b_i$ in $T$ is $\mu(h_1)+\dotsb+\mu(h_k)$, each lift of $h_j$ in $\tilde X$ is embedded in $T$ under the resolving map, and for every lift of $h_jv_{j+1}h_{j+1}$ the resolving map sends the lifts of $h_j$ and $h_{j+1}$ to arcs intersecting in a point.
 We call such a path \emph{immersive}.
 If $p$ is an immersive path and $X$ and $X'$ differ by Rips moves then the associated path $p'$ in $X'$ is immersive as well.